Study old and new worlds, past and future worlds, real and unreal worlds.

 Dr. Maggie Parke

 Imaginative Literature Courses

-Currently, Signum University offers eleven courses for the Imaginative Literature concentration, with new courses being added regularly.
-Students seeking a M.A. or Certificate with a concentration in Imaginative Literature must take at least five of these courses; Graduate Diploma students who seek a concentration in Imaginative Literature must take at least four of these courses.
+Signum University offers a wide variety of courses for the Imaginative Literature concentration, with new courses being added regularly.
+Students seeking a M.A. with a concentration in Imaginative Literature must take at least five of these courses; Graduate Diploma students who seek a concentration in Imaginative Literature must take at least four of these courses.

 At least one Imaginative Literature course will be offered each semester.
 Courses will be offered on a rotating basis every 2 – 3 years.
 Course order, frequency, and availability may change without notice.
 Links to course descriptions above may go to an older version of the course.
-For current course offerings, visit the Signum course catalog.
+For upcoming course offerings, visit the future courses page.